junxit/us-congress-bills-112/metadata.md

 - 2011-03-16 — Introduced in House
 - 2011-03-16 — Introduced in House
 - 2011-03-16 — Referred to the House Committee on Financial Services.
+- 2011-04-04 — Referred to the Subcommittee on Financial Institutions and Consumer Credit.
+- 2011-04-06 — Subcommittee Hearings Held.
+- 2011-05-04 — Forwarded by Subcommittee to Full Committee by the Yeas and Nays: 13 - 7 .
+- 2011-05-04 — Subcommittee Consideration and Mark-up Session Held.
+- 2011-05-13 — Committee Consideration and Mark-up Session Held.
+- 2011-05-13 — Ordered to be Reported (Amended) by the Yeas and Nays: 33 - 24.
+- 2011-06-16 — Placed on the Union Calendar, Calendar No. 61.
+- 2011-06-16 — Reported (Amended) by the Committee on Financial Services.
+H. Rept.
+112-107.
+- 2011-06-16 — Reported (Amended) by the Committee on Financial Services.
+H. Rept.
+112-107.